Lensatom/Lensatom/README.md

 ### :woman_technologist: About Me :
 <b>I am Ayomide</b><br />
 - 🤵 I am a frontend and firebase developer.<br />
-- 🕐 I presently have at least four years of experience in three companies.<br />
+- 🕐 I presently have at least four years of experience.<br />
-- 🌱 I’m currently learning machine learning and advanced state management.<br />
+- 🌱 I’m passionate about growing, learning new things and solving real problems.<br />
 - ⚡ In my free time, I try out new algorithms and surf HackerRank.<br />
 - 👯 I’m looking to collaborate on problem-solving innovations.